micahcantor/blog/content/blog/mutable-hash-racket.md

 ## Dynamic Hash Resizing

-What we have so far works great, except there's one problem: we only allocate the size of our hash once, when we initiate it with `rkt›(make-hash)`.
+What we have so far works great, except there's one problem: we only allocate the size of our hash once, when we initiate it with `(make-hash)`.
 That means that as we fill up our hash with more values, we will start to get a lot more collisions, and with that, worse performance.
 To mitigate this, we can *dynamically* increase the size of the hash table when it starts to fill up.

 One way to implement this is to keep track of a *load factor*, or the ratio between the number of values stored in the table and its size.
 When this load factor crosses a certain threshold, say 80% capacity, we will increase the size of our table.[^3]